Chisw/gagu/gagu-website/src/pages/docs/getting-started/usage.md

 - `public/image` is used to store some config images
 - `public/lib` is used to store third-party js libraries that may be used in the future
 - `thumbnail` is used to store thumbnails generated in use
+- `users` is used to store user's personal space files

 <div class="apply-tip">
 The root directory will be created as `WORKSPACE/.io.gagu.dev` in local development.